C-Reinhardt/MFM_DecodingComparison/README.md

 ## Author

-Carolina ELisabeth Reinhardt
+Carolina Elisabeth Reinhardt
-Bachelor of Psychology (with thesis in Computational Neuroscience)
+Bachelor of Psychology and Neuroscience (with thesis in Computational Neuroscience)
 Maastricht University, 2025